--4 dual analog filters .
-4 different types are available: Original Zaturn filters, Spaze filters, Vothar8 filters and Multi filters.
+-4 dual digital or analog (Zaturn Analog only) filters .
+5 different types are available: Digital LPF + BPF, Original Zaturn filters, Spaze filters, Vothar8 filters and Multi filters.
 Each filter has both LPF and BPF or HPF available at the same time.